aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. note::

     Almost all of the following exercises build on one another.
 You can use code you wrote in earlier exercises in later ones.
-If you keep this in mind, this problem set'll be even easier for you!
+If you keep this in mind, this problem set may be even easier for you.

 .. external:: ps_6_1